+Interface Addresses

-Interface Addresses For each Ethernet interface in the system, two IP Address objects are predefined; one object for the IP address of the actual interface, and one object representing the local network for that interface.
-Interface IP address objects are named <interface-name>ip</interface-name> and network objects are named <interface-name>net</interface-name> .
-As an example, an interface named lan will have an associated interface IP object named lan_ip , and a network object named lannet .
-The Default Gateway Address An IP Address object with the suffix "gw" is also auto-generated for the default interface used for connection to the public Internet.
+For each Ethernet interface in the system, two IP Address objects are predefined; one object for the IPv4 address of the actual interface, and one object representing the local network for that interface.

+Interface IPv4 address objects are named <interface-name>ip and network objects are named <interface-name>net.
+As an example, an interface named If1 will have an associated interface IP object named If1_ip, and a network object named If1_net.

+These addresses are stored in an address book folder called InterfaceAddresses.

+When changing the IP address of an Ethernet interface, it is strongly recommended to change the address of the default address book object and not change the IP address directly on the Ethernet interface.

+The Default Gateway Address

+An IPv4 Address object with the suffix " $gw$ " is also auto-generated for the default interface used for connection to the public Internet.
 For example, if the Internet connection is assumed to be on interface wan then the default gateway address gets the name wan_gw .
 This IP address represents the external router which acts as the gateway to the Internet.

 This address is used primarily by the routing table, but is also used by the DHCP client subsystem to store gateway address information acquired through DHCP.
 If a default gateway address has been provided during the setup phase, the default gateway object will contain that address.
+Otherwise, the object will be left as 0.0.0.0/0.

+The all-nets Address Object

-Otherwise, the object will be left as $0.0.0.0/0$. all-nets The all-nets IP address object is initialized to the IP address 0.0.0.0/0, which represents all possible IP addresses.
-The all-nets IP object is used extensively in the configuration of NetDefendOS and it is important to understand its significance.
+The all-nets IP address object is initialized to the IPv4 address 0.0.0.0/0, which represents all possible IPv4 addresses.
+The all-nets IP object is used extensively when configuring of NetDefendOS and it is important to understand its significance.